PrairieLearn/marketing/legal/terms.md

 If you are a Teacher or School, you agree that we may (i) make specific educational records available to the applicable Student, and (ii) for the purposes of improving the Service only and at all times on a confidential basis, otherwise use your educational records on an aggregated, de-identified basis and will not share such information with third parties.

 ## 4. User Content License Grant
-Refer to our Privacy Policy (prairielearn.com) for information on how we collect, use and disclose information from our users.
+Refer to our [Privacy Policy](/legal/privacy) for information on how we collect, use and disclose information from our users.

 ## 5. Security